vishu-tyagi/Sentiment-Analysis-IMDB/README.md

 ## Problem Statement

-This is a binary text classification problem where we have to predict the sentiment of movie reviews as either positive or negative.
+This is a binary text classification problem where we predict the sentiment of movie reviews as either positive or negative.
 The classes are balanced.

 ## XGBoost